 Designing platforms for exhibiting creative work has become a passion of mine.
 From Friends of Type to the learner profiles on Lore, the challenge of creating a memorable, beautiful space for visual expression is about format fit to the content and minimal interventions.
 When Billy at Art&Motion asked me to work on his brand and website, this was the goal.

-The website had one other requirement up my ally: it had to work as well at social events as it did on the art director’s desk.
+The website had one other requirement up my alley: it had to work as well at social events as it did on the art director’s desk.
 Therefore, this was a mobile first project.
 Billy and I sat and drew pencil sketches of the mobile site to kick things off, with a “what’s the most important thing?” mentality.
 I then did the majority of the design in the browser, attempting a snappy, near-native experience on the phone but big and hi-res on the desktop.

 I consider this my last client project.
 Try it out on your phone, tablet, and desktop to swipe or click away.